-INDT 134 Power Source Hazards Central
+INDT 134 Power Source Hazards Control (3 cr.)

 An examination of the physical hazards of the work environment and methods of control.
-Application of guarding principles and techniques pertaining to mechanical, electrical, pneumatic and hydralic processes.
+Application of guarding principles and techniques pertaining to mechanical, electrical, pneumatic and hydraulic processes.
 Lect.
 3 hrs. per wk.

-INDT 136 Industrial Safety Design
+INDT 136 Industrial Safety Design and Layout

-and Layout